meilisearch/engine-team/resources/experimental-feature.md

 ## How to use experimental features?

-They will be integrated into the stable binary but must be activated with a CLI flag.
+Users must explicitly enable experimental features with a CLI flag.
+Experimental features will always be disabled by default.

 For instance `--experimental-disable-soft-delete` or `--experimental-multi-index-search`.